xabicasado/cookbook/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-## What's cooking here?
+## 🧑‍🍳 What's cooking here?

 Hungry for something new?
-While you are here, feel free to play around with the project on [GitHub Pages!](https://xabicasado.github.io/cookbook/)
+While you are here, feel free to play around [with the project](https://xabicasado.vercel.app)!

-## Getting Started
+## 🚀 Getting Started

 Install brew: